Justintime50/nginx-php-docker/README.md

 **Automated Builds**

-GitHub Actions will automatically build and push supported tags to the Docker Hub on each new release.
+GitHub Actions will automatically build and push supported tags to Docker Hub on each new release and Docker Hub will automatically build the `latest` tag on any push to the main branch.

 **Manual Builds**